Chreece/BTHomeV2-ESP32-example/README.md

 # BTHomeV2-ESP32-example
 An example BTHome v2 example with a presence and a count sensor

-# Notice it's curently under development it doesn't work for more than 1 byte number states
+# Notice it's currently under development

 This is an example for a DIY [BTHome v2](https://bthome.io/) sensor.